Bulk viscosity from neutron decays to dark baryons in neutron star matter: Neutron decay anomaly

 There are a variety of constraints on the masses of the $\chi$ and $\phi$.
 The neutron can only decay in this channel if $m_n>m_{\chi}+m_{\phi}$.
 We also require that the proton is stable, so that the decay $p\rightarrow n+e^++\nu_e\rightarrow \chi+\phi+e^++\nu_e$ does not occur, and thus we demand that the sum of the masses of the final state exceeds the proton mass, that is, $m_{\chi}+m_{\phi}>m_p-m_e$.
 However, this constraint is superseded by the requirement of the stability of $^9\text{Be}$, which requires $m_{\chi}+m_{\phi}>937.900\text{ MeV}$ \cite{Fornal:2023wji}.
 Furthermore, thought not necessary, in this paper we will assume $m_{\chi}>m_{\phi}$.

-It would elegant if the dark baryon that solves the neutron decay anomaly were to also make up all (or most) of the dark matter.
+It would be elegant if the dark baryon that solves the neutron decay anomaly were to also make up all (or most) of the dark matter.
 In this work, for convenience we will make assumptions that are inconsistent with what is known about dark matter \cite{Tulin:2017ara}, but we will keep in mind the possibility of the dark baryon being dark matter for future reference.
 In such a case, we would need it to be stable, which leads to the requirement $m_{\chi}-m_{\phi}<m_p+m_e$.
 In summary, we require

-Here, we will focus on the case $m_{\chi}=938 \text{ MeV}$ and $m_{\phi}=0$.
-In this case, there is relatively little phase space for the neutron dark decay channel, and thus a larger coupling $g_{\phi}$ is needed to resolve the neutron decay anomaly.
+Here, we will focus on the case\footnote{Actually, for this precise choice of parameters, it has been pointed out \cite{Berezhiani:2018eds,McKeen:2020zni} that the hydrogen atom becomes destabilized and can decay to $\chi+\phi+\nu$ on long timescales.
+We could prevent this by raising the mass of the $\chi$ particle, but our results will not change meaningfully because in-medium effects operating inside neutron stars dominate over a small increase in the $\chi$ mass.} $m_{\chi}=938 \text{ MeV}$ and $m_{\phi}=0$.
+In this case, there is relatively little phase space for the neutron dark decay channel, and thus a larger coupling $g_{\phi}$ is needed to achieve a 1\% branching ratio.
 In this case, $g_{\phi}\approx 1.7\times 10^{-13}$, which is indicated in Fig.~\ref{fig:gphiplot}.
 However, there is certainly room to examine even larger values of $g_{\phi}$ if one takes the $\chi$ mass to be increasingly close to the neutron mass.
-Ultimately, $g_{\phi}$ is limited by the Raffelt criterion, discussed in Sec.~\ref{sec:rapid_n_decays}.
+Ultimately, $g_{\phi}$ is limited from above by the Raffelt criterion, discussed in Sec.~\ref{sec:rapid_n_decays}.

+A range of $g_{\phi}$ orders of magnitude smaller than those depicted in Fig.~\ref{fig:gphiplot} is also excluded by the existence of very cold neutron stars \cite{McKeen:2020oyr}.
+If $g_{\phi}$ were this small, the production of $\chi$ particles would be so slow that even in an old neutron star, equilibrium would not yet have been reached, and thus the heat generated by ongoing neutron decays would heat the star beyond current constraints.
+However, the choices of $g_{\phi}$ considered in this work correspond to $\chi$ production timescales much shorter than even a day (see Sec.~\ref{sec:results}).
+Similar constraints are placed on neutron-mirror neutron oscillations \cite{Goldman:2019dbq,Berezhiani:2020zck,McKeen:2021jbh}.

+If we had instead used the 0.15\% branching ratio bound from Dubbers \textit{et al.}~\cite{Dubbers:2018kgh}, then we would have obtained a value of $g_{\phi}$ that is smaller by about a factor of two and a half (which, if desired, could be counteracted by increasing the value of $m_{\chi}$ so it is even closer to the neutron mass.)
+As will be seen in the results in Sec.~\ref{sec:results}, such a decrease in $g_{\phi}$ will have essentially no effect on our results, as this change is dwarfed by other, in-medium, effects inside neutron stars.